LaboratorioBioinformatica/vHULK/README.md

 Nonetheless:

 * 1st column: ID of the submitted sequence
-* 2nd to 9th columns: Host prediction and respective score for each one of the four vHULK's internal models
+* 2nd to 5th columns: Host prediction and respective score for each one of the two vHULK's internal models
-* 10th column: Unified host prediction generated by an heuristic decision tree based on score values
+* 6th column: Unified host prediction generated by an heuristic decision tree based on score values
-* 11th column: Entropy value for predictions of the Softmax model at the genus level.
+* 7th column: Entropy value for predictions of the Softmax model at the genus level.
 It can be used as a proxy of confidence for a particular prediction, i.e., values close to 0 correlate with higher accuracies and values close to 4 otherwise.